QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     typeof(x)

-Introduction to Types
+Deducing Types
 ======================

 We will discuss this in detail in :doc:`this lecture <generic_programming>`, but much of its performance gains and generality of notation comes from Julia's type system

-For example, as we have seen
+For example, with

 .. code-block:: julia